Dogs in Mesoamerica: Uses of dogs

 Despite the fact that the amount of dog use varied throughout time and place, people of the coastal regions of the Maya area placed more importance on dogs due to their constant availability as a source of protein and their ability to rapidly reproduce.
 Breeding and raising domesticated dogs required low energy use.
 Fish and other hunted animals were not as reliable as dogs as a food resource, and it required more energy and time to capture these animals for consumption.
 Overall, it is because of the comparison of dog deposits to other fauna and how the amount of dog deposits differs among sites from various periods.
 Because of this variation, it is not certain if the function of dogs altered from a food source to that of a religious symbol over time.
 Besides becoming a meal, dogs were also used as hunting and traveling companions and were scavengers in the home.

-Dogs as food

-During a portion of the Preclassic and Early Classic period (1200 BCE through 250 CE), dogs in Cuello, Belize were bred and killed once they reached one year of age.
-Dog bones had completed epiphyseal fusion and did not indicate the normal pattern of wear like adult dogs who lived longer than a year.
-Puppy remains were not found.
-Dogs were castrated and fed maize until they were fat enough to be ready for slaughter.
-Throughout the Preclassic period in the Yucatán region, dogs were not the primary meat supply, but archaeological evidence indicates they were a substantial part of the Maya diet.
-In fact, at the Colha site, white-tailed deer accounted for up to fifty percent of the Maya meat source.
-Starting in the Preclassic period, Maya elites served dogs during competitive feasts.
-They were either stewed or were burned in a sacrificial ceremony.
-Bones were chopped, broken, crushed and boiled to extract the marrow inside.